SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 ```c
 #define  RSI_BLE_ATT_PROPERTY_NOTIFY                      0x10
 ```
-### Configure the below parameters in `aws_iot_config.h` file present at `<project>/config`
+### Configure the following parameters in `aws_iot_config.h` file present at `<project>/config`

 > - Before configuring the parameters in `aws_iot_config.h`, register the SiWx917 device in the AWS IoT registry by following the steps mentioned in [Create an AWS Thing](#create-an-aws-thing) section.
 >
 > - Configure AWS_IOT_MQTT_HOST macro with the device data endpoint to connect to AWS.
-For getting the device data endpoint in the AWS IoT Console navigate to Settings and copy the Endpoint and define the AWS_IOT_MQTT_HOST macro with this value.
+To get the device data endpoint in the AWS IoT Console, navigate to Settings, copy the Endpoint, and define the AWS_IOT_MQTT_HOST macro with this value.
 >
 >   ![AWS_IOT_MQTT_HOST_NAME](resources/readme/aws_iot_mqtt_host_url_1.png)